owenhcheung/hist-lndmrk/README.md

 version that was turned in for credit is in the presentation version folder

-to run the svelte/vite stuff runn pnpm i -> pnpm run dev
+to run the svelte/vite stuff run
+- pnpm i
+- pnpm run dev